The 12 Archetypes

 The Wonderer relentlessly travels, avoiding roots or permanence

-Pionier explores uncharted territories, breaking new ground.
+The Pionier explores uncharted territories, breaking new ground.

 The Trailblazer leads others into unknown or dangerous areas and pushing limits